 Bringing in the Harvest: How and when you harvest herbs depends on the herb variety and the plant parts you want to preserve.
 Leafy types, like basil, thyme, oregano or parsley, should be harvested just before the plants flower.
 Snip off one third to one half the length of each stem to keep plants productive until frost and ensure that you have a good supply of leaves to preserve.
 If you are harvesting edible flowers, like late-blooming lavender or calendula, clip blooms just after they open.
 To gather seeds, including dill or coriander, wait until after the green stage, as seedheads begin to dry.
 Placing bags over the seedheads ensures that nothing will be lost and the bags can hold the seeds while they dry.
-Roots, such as echinacea and horseradish, should be dug and harvested late, after one or two frosts.
+Roots, such as horseradish, should be dug and harvested late, after one or two frosts.

 The best time for harvesting leaves and flowers is in the morning, before the full heat of the day has set in, but after the morning dew has dried.
 Hosing off the plants the night before guarantees clean leaves, stems and flowers.